Ezurio/Summit-RCM-Plugin-Example/README.md

 from summit_rcm_hello_world.services.hello_world_service import HelloWorldService

-class HelloWorldCommand(Command):  # Must take in the Command base class and requires an execute, parse params, usage, signature, and name function
+class HelloWorldCommand(Command):  # Must take in the Command base class and requires an execute, parse params, usage, signature, and name
     """
     AT Command to print 'Hello World'
     """